Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 Train regularly, not long: 2*&mdash;*4 exercises per session may be enough.
 Try to build your personal timbre/frequency vocabulary through daily practice!*

+***And, last but not least.
+Even the small recurring donation to the project not only helps to support and develop the software, but it is a great source of additional motivation for you to keep practicing!***

 --------
 ### Annotations

 #### Pink Noise

 <a id="pink-noise">Pink noise</a> is a kind of random noise which has equal energy in different octave ranges.
 It derives from white noise which